Chart Color Schemes

 Henley Beach South has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Henley Beach South's estimated population is around 3,165.
-This reflects an increase of 366 people since the 2021 Census, which reported a population of 2,799.
-The change is inferred from AreaSearch's estimation of resident population at 3,036 following examination of ABS' latest ERP data release in June 2024 and an additional 64 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,043 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Henley Beach South's growth rate of 13.1% since the 2021 census exceeded both state (8.7%) and metropolitan area averages, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration contributing approximately 82.0% of overall population gains during recent periods.
+As of May 2026, the estimated population of the suburb of Henley Beach South is around 3,061.
+This reflects an increase of 262 people since the 2021 Census, which reported a population of 2,799 people.
+The change was inferred from AreaSearch's resident population estimate of 3,043 following examination of the latest ERP data release by the ABS in June 2025, along with an additional 82 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,943 persons per square kilometer, placing Henley Beach South in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's population growth of 9.4% since the 2021 census exceeded both the state average of 7.5% and the SA3 area average, marking it as a growth leader in the region.
+Overseas migration contributed approximately 82.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered, post-2032 projections use SA State Government's Regional/LGA projections by age category released in 2023 and based on 2021 data, adjusted employing a method of weighted aggregation from LGA to SA2 levels.
-Considering projected demographic shifts, the Henley Beach South (SA2) is expected to expand by 305 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.7% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering projected demographic shifts, Henley Beach South is expected to increase its population by just below the median of statistical areas analysed by AreaSearch, expanding by 279 persons to reach an estimated total of 3,340 by 2041 based on aggregated SA2-level projections.
+This reflects an overall increase of 8.5% in total over the 16-year period from 2025 to 2041.

 Frequently Asked Questions - Population